All 4 Each: Co-ops in the Classroom

 The Ontario Co-operative Association has launched a ground-breaking program called “All 4 Each: A unit to inspire a co-operative conscience.”
 Educators and school administrators are extremely impressed with the award-winning program which is exploding into Canadian classrooms.

 This project marks the first time standardized co-operative teachings have taken place in high schools for many years.
-The lesson manual link directly to a number of the Ontario education system’s curriculum expectations, and is currently be expanded to include sections on financial literacy, aboriginal affairs, local foods and renewable energy.
+The lesson manual links directly to a number of the Ontario education system’s curriculum expectations, and is currently being expanded to include sections on financial literacy, aboriginal affairs, local foods and renewable energy.
+See the Press Release in the Downloads section on the right for more details!

 All 4 Each is a core part of On Co-op’s youth engagement and education strategy and is designed to link youth with co-operatives and credit unions in meaningful, relevant and engaging ways.
 The lessons are written to be instantly accessible for anyone presenting the material regardless of their prior knowledge of co-operatives.
 As a result, teachers, specially trained young leaders or co-op/credit union staff can bring All 4 Each to life.